(All fields required)

 The Hip Deformity Service at Cincinnati Children's is home to specialists with a variety of backgrounds and areas of focus.
 As a team, this diversity makes us better prepared to care for your child's unique needs.

-James J. McCarthy, MD Director, Pediatric Orthopaedic Surgery
+James J. McCarthy, MD, MHCM Director, Pediatric Orthopaedic Surgery

 Director, Pediatric Orthopaedic Surgery